Mathnerd314/stroscot/docs/Reference/Modules.rst

   a = "x"
   b = "y"
-  # only a is accessible
+  # only a is accessible, b is termed an "internal" symbol

-Sometimes it is necessary to access internal members, so they are actually still accessible with ``C.__internal.b`` .
+Sometimes it is necessary to access internal symbols, so they are actually still accessible with ``C.__internal.b`` .

 You can also limit the exports to exclude named clauses of reduction rules (by default all reduction rules are exported regardless of limiting exported symbols):